 For every potato you use, you will need a little over ½ cup of flour.
 Boil your potatoes with their skin on for about 20 minutes.
 Drain the boiled potatoes well and peel them.
 Use a potato ricer to rice them.
 Find a very clean, very dry surface and mound your riced potatoes.
 Add flour and sprinkle some salt.
 Now, hands on!
 Scoop out the center of your potato mountain so that it looks more like a volcano now, where you will break an egg.
 Beat the egg and after a few minutes let the fork bring in the potato-flour mix.
 Use your hands to form the dough until it’s loose and airy.

 Don’t over-knead it and don’t add too much flour!
-Now, shape it into a rectangle and cut it 4-inch pieces, like sourdough bread slices.
+Now, shape it into a rectangle and cut it into 4-inch pieces, like sourdough bread slices.
 Roll the pieces into ropes and use a non-serrated knife to cut your little 1-inch gnocchi.
 Toss some flour over your gnocchi before cooking and shake to remove the excess once it’s ready to go to the pot.
 Cook it in a large pot with boiling water, each batch shouldn’t take more than 2-4 minutes to be ready.
-Now, onto the sauce!
+Now, time to make the special pesto sauce!

 Extra-virgin olive oil

 Grind four cloves of garlic with sea salt until you have made a paste.
 Add a few basil leaves, one at a time, and keep grinding.
 You will need to crush the basil really well so it releases all of its juices.
 Add the pine nuts and parmesan and continue to grind it into a paste.
 Now, drizzle ½ cup olive oil and mix it.
 Incorporate it into the gnocchi in a saucepan and mix well.